 If you can't open the RAR file, please download this free software: HaoZip (Win) .

-2. Demo version requires an Internet connection.
+2. Trial requires an internet connection.

 After installation, you can set the instrument files path to any location or External Hard Drive.